taufansatrio/Applozic-Web-Plugin/README.md

 ### Overview

 Integrate messaging into your mobile apps and website without developing or maintaining any infrastructure.
-Sign up at https://www.applozic.com

-### Getting Started

-****Applozic messaging jQuery plugin****

-Javascript chat and messaging plugin that lets you enable real time chat using websockets in your website without developing or maintaining any infrastructure.

 Signup at [Applozic](https://www.applozic.com/signup.html) to get the application key.